 Employers continue to face health care benefit costs that outstrip the inflation rate, while quality, access and satisfaction with the health system is declining.

-Many employers have decided to optimize their benefit dollars by offering an onsite or near-site clinic to their covered populations.
+Many employers have decided to optimize their benefit dollars by offering an onsite or near-site center to their covered populations.
 This benefit solution is not limited to large manufacturers, as employers of 200+ can obtain the savings and improvements such a facility can bring to your bottom line, productivity and retention rate.

 Worksite health programs were initially developed to provide first aid and emergency care to employees working in remote or dangerous locations.
 Over time, many employers decided that offering a company nurse or doctor was a good approach to treat injuries and provide occupational health services